bensadeh/tailspin/README.md

 words = ['GET']
 style = { fg = "black", bg = "green" }
 border = true

-# You can add as many keywords as you'd like

 [url]
 http = { fg = "red", faint = true }